 This is a comprehensive, two-semester introductory course into the beauty and splendor of theological thought and practice (life) of the Orthodox faith, as contained in the Sacred Scriptures, Church Fathers, Holy Tradition, Church History, Dogmatics, Spirituality, and Liturgics.
-At the core of this course is the Nicaean-Constantinopolitan Creed, where each of its statements is made into a study unit.
-In-between these units are interwoven various other topics, such as history, iconography, spirituality, and liturgics.
+At the core of this course is the Nicaean-Constantinopolitan Creed,

-Old Testament I: BIBLE 231C
+Old Testament I: BIBLE 231C Credits: 2 credits

-The Rev. Fr.
-Matthew Penney
+The Rev. Priest Matthew Penney